 Employer contributions are included in these limits.

 As in 401k and IRA contributions, you are allowed to contribute extra if you are above a certain age.
-If you are age 55 or older by the end of year, you can contribute additional $1,000 to your HSA.
-If you are married, and both of you are age 55, each of you can contribute additional $1,000.
+If you are age 55 or older by the end of the year (not age 50 as in 401k and IRA contributions), you can contribute an additional $1,000 to your HSA.
+If you are married, and both of you are age 55, each of you can contribute an additional $1,000 to your respective HSA.

-However, because HSA is in an individual’s name — there is no joint HSA even when you have family coverage — only the person age 55 or older can contribute the additional $1,000 in his or her own name.
-If only the husband is 55 or older and the wife contributes the full family contribution limit to the HSA in her name, the husband has to open a separate account for the additional $1,000.
-If both husband and wife are age 55 or older, they must have two HSA accounts if they want to contribute the maximum.
-There’s no way to hit the maximum with only one account.
+However, because HSA is in one individual’s name, just like an IRA — there is no joint HSA even when you have family coverage — only the person age 55 or older can contribute the additional $1,000 in his or her own name.
+If only the husband is 55 or older and the wife contributes the full family contribution limit to the HSA in her name, the husband has to open a separate account in his name for the additional $1,000.
+If both husband and wife are age 55 or older, they must have two HSA accounts in separate names if they want to contribute the maximum.
+There’s no way to hit the combined maximum with only one account.